FAQs

 Why is the board of directors so small?

-What has changed recently in relation to your portfolios?
+What has changed in relation to your grantmaking priorities?

-We have moved the Adolescent Girls Rights portfolio to Tides.
+In 2020, NoVo moved the Adolescent Girls Rights portfolio to Tides.
 Though we announced in May 2020 that this specific program area would not continue under our leadership, we immediately ensured that the funding would.
-The Adolescent Girls Rights portfolio is a seven-year funding commitment, launched in 2016 to build girls’ power and create communities supported by organizations and individuals that put girls’ needs, dreams and futures at the center.
-The transition of this body of work to Tides, renamed the Advancing Girls Initiative, was completed in October 2020, during the fourth year of our seven-year commitment.
+The Adolescent Girls Rights portfolio was a seven-year funding commitment, announced in 2016 and launched in 2018 to build girls’ power and create communities supported by organizations and individuals that put girls’ needs, dreams and futures at the center.
+The transition of this body of work to Tides, renamed the Advancing Girls Initiative, was completed in October 2020.

-We know that Tides will bring their full strategic thinking and donor engagement to this body of work to create more long-term funding sustainability.
-NoVo remains a dedicated funding partner and is committed to strengthening the institutional capacity and resources of movements to transition from NoVo’s funding.
+Tides is bringing their full strategic thinking and donor engagement to this body of work to create more long-term funding sustainability.
+NoVo remains a dedicated funding partner through 2025 and is committed to strengthening the institutional capacity and resources of movements to transition from NoVo’s funding.

 What happened to the Women's Building project?